A mixture of several crafts, but essentially building machines to harness wind, water and animal power to drive machinery.

 Issues affecting the viability of the craft

-- There is plenty of work but no funding, plus issues with skills, costs, raw materials, recruitment, and business viability due to material costs, premises and set up costs, long turn round and getting paid.
+- Business issues: There are issues with skills, raw materials, recruitment, and business viability due to material costs, premises and set up costs.

 - Society for the Protection of Ancient Buildings (SPAB) – supports its member millwrights